-During FY12, MTRU waste was generated by the groups at TA-55, operations at the RLWTF, operations at CMR, and by the Offsite Source Recovery Program.
-Some of the MTRU waste was repackaged so that WIPP acceptance criteria were fulfilled.
+During FY13, MTRU waste was generated by the groups at TA-55, operations at the RLWTF, operations at the Chemistry and Metallurgy Research facility (CMR), and by the Offsite Source Recovery Program.
+Much of the MTRU waste shipped during FY13 was older waste that was repackaged to meet current WIPP acceptance criteria.